MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 ## Testing efficiency

-### Design considerations
+### Test during low-carbon periods

-- Testing applications with unit testing, load testing, or any other intense testing capability may result in much processing.
+Testing applications with unit testing, load testing, or any other intense testing capability may result in much processing.
 A well-crafted design for testing the deployed workloads can help ensure full utilization of the available resources, reducing carbon emissions.

-### Design recommendations
+**Recommendation:**

 - Run unit, load or any other intense testing during low-carbon periods.
 - Opt for running testing when the data center's energy mix primarily uses renewable energy.
 It may, for example, be more beneficial to run testing during the night in some regions.

+### Automate CI/CD to scale worker agents as needed

+**Recommendation:**

 - Automate CI/CD to scale worker agents as needed.
   - Keeps the compute utilization high, based on the current demand, avoiding unnecessary capacity allocation.